Skip to main content

 Three Ways a Platform Can Respond

-When a fiduciary or designated recipient requests access to a user's digital assets, the platform does not have to hand over the account keys.
-Arizona law gives the platform discretion to choose how it fulfills the disclosure.
+When a fiduciary or designated recipient requests access to a user's digital assets, the platform does not have to hand over account keys.
+The law gives the platform discretion to choose how it fulfills the disclosure.

 When disclosing digital assets of a user under this chapter, the custodian, at its sole discretion, may do any of the following: 1.
 Grant a fiduciary or designated recipient full access to the user's account.
 2. Grant a fiduciary or designated recipient partial access to the user's account sufficient to perform the tasks with which the fiduciary or designated recipient is charged.
 3. Provide a fiduciary or designated recipient a copy in a record of any digital asset that, on the date the custodian received the request for disclosure, the user could have accessed if the user were alive and had full capacity and access to the account.